charliek902/First-Basic-App---Django/README.md

-# Smart-TV-site
+# Web Scrapers

-Inside this directory is a small application along with the web crawlers and web scapers I utilised during my masters (conversion masters) dissertation in Computer Science

-Technologies used: HTML5, CSS, Javascript, Django (Python), MySQL and AWS
+Here are the web scrapers I used during my Masters